mtayseer/myblog/content/why-you-should-use-python.md

       def end_channel(self):
         print '</channel>'

-What are the benefits?
+**What are the benefits?**

-#.
-No need to repeat the switch statement.
+1. No need to repeat the switch statement.
-#.
-Isolated error handling.
+1. Isolated error handling.
-#.
-Extensions are easy to do: You can make MySaxParserV2 which inherits
-   MySaxParser and add/override methods to handle new/existing tags.
+1. Extensions are easy to do: You can make MySaxParserV2 which inherits MySaxParser and add/override methods to handle new/existing tags.

 Intropection can make your life easier when implementing proxies and web